NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Who is the Firm Loom & Leaf good for?

-The Loom and Leaf Firm is better suited for back sleepers (especially if you are of a larger stature) or those who prefer less sinkage and a firmer feel.
+The Loom and Leaf Firm is better suited for back and stomach sleepers (especially if you are of a larger stature) or those who prefer less sinkage and a firmer feel.

 Notably, it is not well suited to petite and moderate body type side sleepers (nor is any firm mattress in the vast majority of cases).